Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/2-analyze-data-create-word-doc.md

 	`curl` is a Linux command.
 It's also installed on Windows 10 build 1706 and higher.
 If you are running an older version of Windows, you can download `curl` from the [`curl` download page](https://curl.haxx.se/download.html), or you can download the CSV file directly from [here](https://topcs.blob.core.windows.net/public/flight_delays.csv).

 1. Take a moment to browse the contents of **flight_delays.csv**.
-It contains a header row with column names, and information on 99 flights.
+It contains a header row with column names, followed by 99 rows containing information on individual flights.
 The ARR_DELAY column indicates the number of minutes the flight was late arriving.
 A negative number means the flight arrived at its destination early.

 1. Create a text file named **delays.py** and open it with your favorite text editor.
 You can use any text editor you'd like, but we recommend using [Visual Studio Code](https://code.visualstudio.com/) — Microsoft's free, lightweight source-code editor for Windows, macOS, and Linux that features IntelliSense, integrated Git support, and more.